Judge approves cash for MF Global bankruptcy

-NEW YORK A bankruptcy judge approved on Wednesday a deal to allow collapsed broker MF Global Holdings Ltd MFGLQ.PK to finance the rest of its bankruptcy with about $21 million in cash pledged as collateral to JPMorgan Chase & Co(JPM.N), one of its primary lenders.
+NEW YORK A bankruptcy judge approved on Wednesday a deal to allow collapsed broker MF Global Holdings Ltd to finance the rest of its bankruptcy with about $21 million in cash pledged as collateral to JPMorgan Chase & Co, one of its primary lenders.

 Judge Martin Glenn green-lighted the deal at a hearing in U.S. Bankruptcy Court in Manhattan, but was also receptive to an objection from customers who worried that the cash could be part of an estimated $1.2 billion in funds missing from their accounts at MF Global's brokerage.